fl101/awardfares-blog/_posts/2020-03-26-sas-business-review.md

 <a href="/assets/img/sas-business/drinks.jpeg"><img src="/assets/img/sas-business/drinks.jpeg" class="half"/></a>
 <a href="/assets/img/sas-business/drinks2.jpeg"><img src="/assets/img/sas-business/drinks2.jpeg" class="half"/></a>
 </figure>
 Food and (Especially) drink selection in SAS Business is really good.
 However I've long argued that SAS has the best beer selection in the air but this has become slightly worse recently (While still being among the best).
 The delicious Mikkeller IPA has been replaced by a dull Mikkeller Lager and the Mikkeller/SAS sour beers have now been replaced by an organic Danish semi-dry cider.
-While it was good, it was not as delicious ad the sour beers which used to be on offer.
+While it was good, it was not as delicious as the sour beers which used to be on offer.

 <figure>
 <a href="/assets/img/sas-business/milano.jpeg"><img src="/assets/img/sas-business/milano.jpeg" class="half"/></a>